Key takeaways

 More than 150 million Americans now rely on Amazon for fresh food and everyday necessities through online shopping and Whole Foods.
 Everyday Essentials—including groceries and household staples—grew nearly twice as fast as all other categories in 2025, now representing one out of every three units sold in our store.
 This dramatic growth reflects changing consumer needs and demonstrates how our grocery expansion is creating economic opportunity across the entire supply chain, from food suppliers and local producers to delivery drivers who serve American families every day.

 Our infrastructure investments create far-reaching impact in local communities.
-A recent study from Oxford Economics shows that when Amazon opens a large fulfillment center in a county after five years, on average, 6,000 more small businesses emerge, 12,000 fewer people are unemployed, and 10,000 new workers join the workforce.
+A recent study from Oxford Economics shows that within five years of Amazon opening a large fulfillment center in a county, on average, 6,000 more small businesses emerge, 12,000 fewer people are unemployed, and 10,000 new workers join the workforce.
 Local paychecks grow, and about 6,000 fewer people rely on Medicaid.
-These improvements happen faster and go further than with most other large employers, demonstrating how our infrastructure investments create ripple effects that benefit entire communities.
+These improvements increase economic vitality and affordability for working families while strengthening economic resilience in communities across America.

 With more than 1 million employees across the country, Amazon is a leading job creator in the U.S. In 2025, we invested over $1 billion to raise pay and lower the cost of healthcare for our front-line employees.
 Our average pay has increased to more than $23 per hour—more than 3 times the federal minimum wage—with average total compensation now at more than $30+ an hour when you include the value of our industry-leading benefits package.
 Beginning this year, employees using the basic plan only pay $5 per week in premiums and $5 for copays, a reduction of 34% in weekly contributions and 87% in copays for primary care, mental health, and most non-specialist visits.

 We continue to improve Amazon’s worker safety performance, with the ambitious goal of becoming the benchmark of safety excellence across all industries in which we operate.
-Since 2019, we’ve invested more than $2 billion in our safety efforts, including new technologies and programs to protect our employees.
+Since 2019, we’ve invested more than $2.5 billion in our safety efforts, including including innovations, ergonomic improvements, and training programs.
 Across our operations network, we are retrofitting our sites with adjustable-height workstations and carts, increasing the use of robotics to handle repetitive tasks and heavy lifting, and implementing assistive systems such as Robin and Cardinal to help sort, lift, and place packages.

 Amazon is proud to invest in the communities we call home.
 Through Amazon’s housing fund, we’ve provided more than $3.6 billion in below-market loans and grants to preserve and create more than 35,000 affordable homes for individuals and families earning moderate to low incomes.
 Since 2020, we’ve delivered more than 60 million meals directly to more than 200,000 U.S. households for free.
 We’ve also helped more than 1.1 million students receive more than 17 million hours of STEM education and computer science through programs like Amazon Future Engineer, which has provided $60 million in scholarships to more than 1,550 students across the U.S.